 This is a very simple dish; there are no bells and whistles or crazy unfamiliar flavors.
 It’s your run-of-the-mill Chinese takeout dish that’s comforting and easy to devour.
 It’s one of those recipes you can adapt to your own liking by adding an ingredient here or subtracting another.
 You can’t go wrong with rice noodles and soy sauce – we all agree on that right? 🙂

 You can make this tofu chow fun with watercress ahead of time and zap it in the microwave for 2-3 minutes just before serving.
-It will keep refrigerated for up to a week.
+It will keep refrigerated for up to 2-3 days.

 Other easy and delicious tofu recipe: